weiliangliu0/weiliangliu0.github.io/_pages/about.md

 </p>

 <p>
-I'm a third-year Ph.D. candidate at the NUS, advised by Professors <a href="https://cde.nus.edu.sg/isem/staff/tang-loon-ching/" target="_blank" style="color: rgb(0, 0, 255);">Loon Ching Tang</a> and <a href="https://cde.nus.edu.sg/isem/staff/ye-zhisheng/" target="_blank" style="color: rgb(0, 0, 255)">Zhisheng Ye</a>.
+I'm a third-year Ph.D. candidate at the National University of Singapore (NUS), advised by Professors <a href="https://cde.nus.edu.sg/isem/staff/tang-loon-ching/" target="_blank" style="color: rgb(0, 0, 255);">Loon Ching Tang</a> and <a href="https://cde.nus.edu.sg/isem/staff/ye-zhisheng/" target="_blank" style="color: rgb(0, 0, 255)">Zhisheng Ye</a>.
 I also have the pleasure to work closely with Professor <a href="https://scholar.google.com/citations?user=J-W9OCUAAAAJ&hl=en" target="_blank" style="color: rgb(0, 0, 255);">Xu Sun</a>, who supervised my undergraduate research internship at the University of Florida.
 I obtained my B.E. in Industrial Engineering and Management at the Shanghai Jiao Tong University.
 </p>